The four basic types of financial aid are grants, scholarships, work-study, and student loans

 - 2nd-year: $6,500 total; $4,500 subsidized

 Aggregate (Lifetime) Limits

 Because subsidized loans do not collect interest while students are enrolled at least half-time, students can only accept unsubsidized loans once they have utilized their maximum subsidized loan eligibility for the school year.

 Student loans are disbursed in two equal installments, one at the beginning of the loan period and one at the midpoint of the loan period.
-Additionally, first-time borrowers are subject to a 30-day waiting period before becoming eligible for their first loan disbursement.
+Additionally, first-time, first-year borrowers are subject to a 30-day waiting period before becoming eligible for their first loan disbursement.

 After a student graduates, completely withdraws, transfers to a different school, stops attending classes, or otherwise enrolls in fewer than 6 degree-applicable credits (less than half-time), they must complete Federal Direct Loan Exit Counseling and their loan repayment grace period begins.
 During this 6-month period of time, no loan payments are required and subsidized loan interest continues to be paid by the US Department of Education (US DOE).
 After the grace period is over, students must begin making payments to their Federal Direct Loan servicer.

 To request information about accepting a Federal Direct Subsidized or Unsubsidized Loan, submit a Loan Information Request.
 Loan requests take 4 to 6 weeks to process, and must be submitted no later than 30 days before the last day of instruction for the semester of the loan.

 Accepted Federal Direct Subsidized and Unsubsidized Loans may be canceled before the loan disburses or up to 14 days after disbursement.
 After 14 days, you must work with your loan servicer to cancel or repay your loan.
 If you would like to cancel or reduce your accepted student loan, email firstname.lastname@example.org.